WVM2009-02

 Phil Garrow: I reside in WV; am property owner

-with a view to time, brief statement of facts, history, and reasons for dispute
+with a view to time, brief statement of facts, history, and

 excavation did not occur on the site within the bldg bylaw